ASBLittle/ParticleModule/README.md

 Installation
 ------------

-After building the code, run
+After building the code, you can run

 ```bash
 sudo make install
 ```

 This installs the package under your default path for python packages.
+Note that the particle module is under active development, so permenant installtion may not be appropriate.